santoshallu1234/local_cat/windows-app/README.md

    - Saved to results.txt
    - Notified via system notification
 5. To view results in console, click "View Results" in the system tray menu
+6. Press Ctrl+Shift+P to automatically type the last AI answer:
+   - The text will be typed character by character automatically
+   - Focus on the target application before pressing the shortcut
+   - The typing will start after a 3-second delay

 You can also click the system tray icon to trigger a screen capture.